 A Directed Reading course is a general reading and/or research undertaking, completed under the supervision of a faculty member selected by the student.
 In consultation with the supervising faculty member, students are responsible for designing a course syllabus and submitting an application form to the Department of Philosophy prior to the beginning of the term in which the course will be offered.

-Applications forms can be submitted at the Philosophy Department main office (BUCH E370) or emailed to email@example.com.
+Applications forms can be emailed to the Department of Philosophy at firstname.lastname@example.org.
 Faculty members should supervise at most one Directed Reading course per term.

 Student Directed Seminars

 A Student Directed Seminar is a collaborative, student-led seminar on a topic not currently offered at UBC.
 It is initiated by an upper-year undergraduate student coordinator with a faculty sponsor.
 Students may earn academic credit as a participant in one Student Directed Seminar.
 Additionally, they may earn credit as a coordinator for one Student Directed Seminar.
 The minimum enrolment for a Student Directed Seminar is eight students, while the maximum enrolment is 15.